 Damn, the culprit was nowhere to be seen but I had a good idea “who” it was.
 I would have skinned the cat alive if it has remained there.
 The poop attracted flies and it was messy & smelly too.
 We quickly put some sand over the poop to stop the smell and the flies.
 Later my wife scooped it (sorry dear) and threw it away.
 Thinking that it is a one-off incident, we let our guards down but it happened again and at the same spot too.

-This time, the Satan was seen leaving just moment before we could get close to it.
+This time, the Satan was seen leaving just a moment before we could get close to it.
 It stopped for a moment and looked at me for a moment before leaving.
 Ya, it gave me the stare as well.
-Yes the stare – you cat haters would know about it.
-My hatred to cats multiplied many times over immediately because we have small kids at home and I know how dangerous cat’s poop can be.
+Yes, the stare – you cat haters would know about it.
+My hatred of cats multiplied many times over immediately because we have small kids at home and I know how dangerous cat’s poop can be.